8 – 10 September 2026, Nottingham (UK)

 What to expect

-Submit an abstract and set yourself up to be an active participant in the Faraday Institution’s largest and most open science dissemination and networking event to date.
+Submit an abstract and set yourself up to be an active participant in the Faraday Institution’s largest science dissemination and networking event to date.
 This will be a large-scale event; we’re expecting over 500 delegates.
 The event will bring together the community of UK academics, industry organisations, policy makers and funders to disseminate battery research and raise the visibility of UK scientific excellence in energy storage.

 The conference will be structured to facilitate networking, collaboration and partnership and develop shared understanding of industry challenges and the academic research underway that will deliver advances in underpinning science and engineering to meet those challenges.